Optimizing your images for web

 The image editor can be accessed when attaching a image to a social media post, when uploading an image to File Manager, or when adding an image through the content editor.
 While the editing options are the same no matter how you access the image, this tutorial focuses on adding an image through the content editor.
 Follow these instructions to edit an image, when adding to a site page, email, landing page, or blog post.

-In this example, we will access the content editor by editing a Site Page, but the following steps would be the same for email, landing pages, or blog posts.
+In this example, we will access the content editor by editing a website page (from Content > Website Pages), but the following steps would be the same for email, landing pages, or blog posts.

 You can add an image to many different types of modules, but in this example, an image is added to a rich text module.
-Click the add image icon.
+Click the insert/edit image icon.

 Click the gear icon and choose Clone & Edit.